 The Sacred in South Asia.

 What constitutes the sacred in south Asia?
 Is it a person, place, river, hill, temple or nature/ecology?
 Where and how did the notion of sacrality emerge in South Asia?
 Is it linked exclusively to religious institutions or is it found in the daily lives of people?
 This course will examine these questions by exploring the multiple religious traditions of South Asia and examining their essential beliefs, doctrines, institutions, rituals and popular practices through a study of texts, material culture, films and ethnographic accounts.
 (Writing-intensive.)
 Maximum enrollment, 16.

 An introduction to origins, essential beliefs, popular practices and institutions of Buddhism.
 Examines the life of Buddha, his teachings (Dharma) and Buddhist communities through a range of Buddhist texts, art and archaeological sources.
 (Writing-intensive.)
-Open to first-years and sophomores only.
-(Same as History 144.)
+Open to all students (Same as History 144.)
 Maximum enrollment, 20.
+Philip Friedrich.

 World Films, World Faiths.

 Introduces the practices and beliefs of several major world religions (including Judaism, Christianity, Islam, Hinduism and Buddhism) through the medium of film.
 Exploring Japanese anime, Indonesia documentaries, video films from Ghana, Bollywood mythologicals, Jesus-films from Latin America, Korean-Buddhist films, contemporary fictional glimpses into Jewish life, and more, shows how religious people live and struggle and find joy, by using the audio-visual medium of film.
 Evening film screenings.
 Rodriguez-Plate.